When you hear the words winter cocktails, what comes to mind? Festive names like the Candy Cane Martini or the Yule Mule?

-Maybe it’s the way they look – white and snowy or covered in reds, greens, and light pinks.
+Or perhaps it’s how they look – white and snowy or covered in reds, greens, and light pinks?
+Maybe you picture mugs of soothing, warm, spice-filled drinks.

-And these are 25 of the very best of them.
+And here are 25 of the best of them.

 1. Mulled Wine